Decision-Aware Conditional GANs for Time Series Data: Theoretical Results

-To build such a theory for DAT-CGAN, instead of dealing with i.i.d. data as in \cite{Arora2017}, we need to deal with time series and overlapping block sampling as well as the conditioning information.
+To build such a theory for DAT-CGAN, instead of dealing with i.i.d.~data as in \cite{Arora2017}, we need to deal with time series and overlapping block sampling as well as the conditioning information.
 In this section, we will show how to conquer such issues and provide a theoretical guarantee.

-Instead of considering a multi-step multi-loss, it is WLOG to consider the case when $k=K$ and for a single decision-related quantity (the underlying data can also be viewed as decision-related quantity, where the corresponding $f$ is the mapping picking the last element in $R_{t_i,K}$).
+Instead of considering a multi-step multi-loss, it is WLOG to consider the case when $k=K$ and a single decision-related quantity (the raw data can also be viewed as a decision-related quantity, where the corresponding $f$ is the mapping picking the last element in $R_{t_i+1:t_i+K}$).
 For multiple but finite values of $k$, and multiple but finite decision-related quantities, we can use a uniform bound to obtain the corresponding generalization bounds.
+Given this, we can simplify notation: let $\hat{\mathcal{P}}_R(I)$ and $\hat{\mathcal{P}}_{G_\eta,Z}(I)$ denote the empirical distribution induced by data set $\{(f(R_{t_i+1:t_i+K}, x_{t_i}), x_{t_i})\}_{i=1}^I$ and $\{(f(R'_{t_i+1:t_i+K}, x_{t_i}), x_{t_i})\}_{i=1}^I$, respectively.
+Recall